Monetary Jurisdiction Involving the Maximum Limits for Claims Within Small Claims CourtPage last modified: January 31 2022

-What is the Maximum Amount Someone Can Be Sued for in Small Claims Court?
+In Ontario, What is the Maximum Amount that Can Be Claimed in Small Claims Court?

 Understanding the Maximum Claim Allowable Within Small Claims Court